 Using the Cesium panel, add a Dynamic Pawn.

 Cesium's DynamicPawn actor extends the built-in pawn class by making it globe-aware.
 The DynamicPawn also adds important movement functionality, such as the ability to adjust movement speed with the mouse wheel and the ability to fly between global locations along a curved path.

 3The DynamicPawn is a georeferenced actor.
 It maintains its position relative to its coordinates on the globe and not the standard Unreal Engine world coordinates.
 This means that if you change the Georeference Origin to a different location, the DynamicPawn will stay behind.
-If you'd like to move it to your new location, select it in the World Outliner and set its Location X, Y, and Z coordinates to 0, or use the yellow arrow to reset its position to the origin.
+If you'd like to move it to your new location, select it in the Outliner and set its Location X, Y, and Z coordinates to 0, or use the grey arrow to reset its position to the origin.

-4You're ready to test out your scene!
+4You're ready to test out your level!

 Press the Play button at the top toolbar.
 Similar to the viewport controls, you can use the W, A, S, and D keyboard keys and the mouse to fly around.
 Use the mouse scroll wheel to change your speed.

 You've created your first project with Cesium for Unreal.
 Feel free to explore and check out the world!

 Now you are ready to add more assets and customize the level.
 Continue on to Adding Datasets.